Chart | Homepage | Notations | Please Note: Only those links — words and numbers — highlighted in yellow are active.

 |134||1.1741×10-4 seconds||351.977 kilometers||4.7400×1031 kilograms||4.0846×1022 Coulombs||4.8004×1011 Kelvin||1.0328×10121 scaling vertices|

-Overview: Time is easily measured by our instrumentation; human competition, races of every kind, are won or lost within 11 milliseconds.
+Overview: Time is easily measured by our instrumentation; human competition, races of every kind, are won or lost within milliseconds.
 Even the multiple of the Planck Length is well known and understood.
-Although the Planck Mass multiple seems counter-intuitive, we will quickly realize that all these numbers are actually working well together and are in concert.
+Although the Planck Mass multiple seems counter-intuitive, we will quickly realize that all these numbers are actually working well together and seem to be working in concert.

 134th doubling of the Planck Time: 1.1741×10-4 seconds or 1.74 milliseconds The first second actually emerges between notations 143 and 144.
 Ostensibly one might say that this is the notation where the average interaction is 9.39 milliseconds.